Mario-Youchia/Arduino-Four-Servo-Controller/README.md

 ![Application help window](public/images/projects/arduino-four-servo-controller/arduino-four-servo-controller-help-window.png)

-The built-in Help window explains the default configuration, servo calibration process, and hardware-safety considerations.
+The built-in Help window explains the default configuration, servo calibration process, and hardware-safety precautions.

 ![Application information window](public/images/projects/arduino-four-servo-controller/arduino-four-servo-controller-about-window.png)

-The About window describes the application as an initial setup and calibration tool for robotic arms using four servo motors.
+The About window says the application is a calibration tool for robotic arms with four servo motors.

 ## Main Features

-* Independent control of four servos: base, elbow, shoulder, and gripper
+* Independent control of the base, elbow, shoulder, and gripper servos
-* Vertical angle sliders with one-degree increment and decrement controls
-* Individual minimum and maximum angle calibration
-* Persistent calibration limits saved between sessions
-* Selection of distinct PWM pins from pins 3, 5, 6, 9, 10, and 11
+* Selectable and mutually exclusive PWM-pin assignments
-* Arduino board, serial port, and baud-rate selection
+* Arduino board, serial-port, and baud-rate configuration
-* Automatic upload of the matching embedded Arduino firmware
+* Automatic upload of embedded Arduino firmware
-* Serial transmission of the four servo-angle values
+* Real-time servo-angle transmission through serial communication
+* Minimum and maximum angle calibration for each servo
+* Persistent calibration settings between sessions
-* Default configuration for the documented wiring schematic
+* Default configuration based on the included schematic
-* Soft-reset and hard-reset operations
+* Soft-reset and hard-reset options
-* Validation for missing selections and disconnected boards
+* Input validation and connection-loss handling
-* Built-in schematic, Help, and About windows
+* Help, and About windows
-* Portable Windows release and complete source project
+* Portable Windows executable alongside the complete source project

 ## Technical Overview